komeg1/flower-classificator-ai-proj/README.md

 - cnn/                       # Directory for the CNN model
     - cnn_model.py           # Code for the CNN model

+-pruning/                    # Directory for the pruning model
-- flowers/                   # Directory for the image dataset
+    - pruning_model.py       # Code for the pruning model

 - ref_model/                 # Directory for the reference model
     - ref_model.py           # Code for the reference model